 I went there for the first appointment, where I met with amazing doctors.
-They were very friendly and very professional and they identified me as a vaginismus patient as well, and offered me two kinds of solutions – one was continuous dilation and the other was the botulinum toxin treatment (which I originally called to ask about).
+They were very friendly and very professional and they identified me as a vaginismus patient as well, and offered me two kinds of solutions – one was continuous dilation and the other was the Vaginismus Treatment Under Anesthesia (which I originally called to ask about).
 They explained the procedure to me, and four months later I scheduled and had the surgery which went very smoothly.
 After the procedure I started dilating with larger sizes of dilators which I never imagined I would be able to do!
 The led to having successful intercourse.

-It took my husband and I a lot of research and courage to be able to do this since I live in a country where no one has ever even heard of botulinum toxin.
+It took my husband and I a lot of research and courage to be able to do this since I live in a country where no one has ever even heard of the Vaginismus Treatment Under Anesthesia.
 I know it sounds like a cliché, but seriously, Maze Women’s Sexual Health changed my life.
 I am finally a normal woman and my relationship with my husband went back to magnificent again.